The Holy Month of Ramadan

 Ramadan — A Guide for Non-Muslims

 Ramadan is the ninth month in the Islamic calendar.
 That doesn't mean September.
-This year, 2016, it began on June 7 and ended on July 7.
-The Islamic year has twelve lunar months, totaling 355 days.
+This year, 2017, it will begin on May 27 and end on June 25.
+The Islamic year has twelve lunar months, totalling 355 days.
 Each month starts on a new moon.
 This means that Ramadan begins about 10 days earlier each year (compared with the Gregorian Calendar used in the West).
 The Islamic New Year also advances by 10 days per year.
-The current Islamic year, 1437, began on October 14, 2015 and will end on October 4, 2016.
+The current Islamic year, 1438, began on October 3, 2016 and will end on September 21, 2017.

 Why is Ramadan Special?